 Top tip – Don’t make each individual component or term too long.

 In some cases, we may need or want to incorporate different elements into the naming – we don’t want to end up with massive names that are difficult to work with.

 This is one of the most time-consuming steps in the entire process.

-Consider whether the access control system you are working with supports the ability to import Door, Group or template names as it may be faster and easier to build the structure in a Microsoft Excel document or similar which can then be imported which will reduce some of the manual data entry.
+Consider whether the access control system you are working with supports the ability to import Door, Group or template names.

 Step 4 – Document the naming convention

-This will make life easier for maintenance and will also enable new staff to understand the naming convention and rationale much faster, resulting in less training and questions further down the line.
+New staff can use the documentation to understand the naming convention much faster, resulting in less training and support